kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 kinds of queries we ran above makes a **lot** of sense.
 The raw transaction data that may have been sitting in an RDBMS system wasn't simple to reason about when it came to answering questions about connected entities.
 Doing so in SQL would have required multiple joins and subqueries, whereas the Cypher queries we wrote were more intuitive and easier to read.
-That being said, not all queries benefit from a graph data model, and there are many cases where SQL and RDBMS are right tools for the job.
+That being said, not *all* kinds of queries benefit from a graph data model, and there are many cases where SQL and RDBMS are right tools for the job.

 Another key takeaway is that designing a graph data model is an